Appodiato di Montepulciano Molin Vecchio – I.G.T. Toscana 2000

 Trained to a bilateral cordon with vertical shoot positioning.

-Small lot fermentation at 25-30 C (77-86°F) using selected yeast Ten day maceration with frequent pump-overs and punch-downs of the cap for optimum polyphenol extraction.
+Small lot fermentation at 25-30°C (77-86°F) using indigenous (wild) yeast.
+Fifteen day maceration with frequent aerations, pump-overs and punch-downs of the cap for optimum potyphenol extraction.

-Started during the primary fermentation it was finished during maceration before being drawn off the lees.
+Started during the primary fermentation it was finished 10 days after being drawn off the lees.

-Placed in new French and American oak barrels on March 2nd, 2000 it was taken out to settle in stainless steel tanks in January 2001.
+Placed in new French and American oak barrels on February lath, 2001 it was taken out to settle in stainless steel tanks at the end of February 2002.

-In our temperature controlled cellar for at least 31 months.
-To be released September 2003.
+In our temperature controlled cellar for at least 4 1/2 years.
+Released Fall 2006.

 Dark, deep, blackish-ruby hue

 Full-bodied palate with exceptional red fruit intensity and spice.
 Big structured with well integrated, supple tannins and a long, persistent finish.

 Alcohol 13.65%, total acidity 5.52 per thousand, color 13.85, sugar 12 per thousand, polyphenols 3,488 mg/l, dry extract 31.65 g/l.